Metroid (video game): Plot

 In the year 20X5, the Space Pirates attack a Galactic Federation-owned space research vessel and seize samples of Metroid creatures—the predatory lifeforms discovered on the planet SR388.
 Dangerous floating organisms, the Metroids can latch on to any organism and drain its life energy to kill it.
 The Space Pirates plan to replicate Metroids by exposing them to beta rays and then using them as biological weapons to destroy all living beings that oppose them.
 While searching for the stolen Metroids, the Galactic Federation locates the Space Pirates' base of operations on the planet Zebes.
 The Federation assaults the planet, but the Pirates resist, forcing the Federation to retreat.

 As a last resort, the Federation decides to send a lone bounty hunter to penetrate the Pirates' base and destroy Mother Brain, the biomechanical life-form that controls the Space Pirates' fortress and its defenses.
 Considered the greatest of all bounty hunters, Samus Aran is chosen for the mission.
-Samus lands her gunship on the surface of Zebes and explores the planet, traveling through the planet's caverns, finding upgrades such as missiles, bombs, energy tanks, the Maru Mari, Screw Attack, and Ice Beam, and uses these weapons to dispatch the alien creatures who get in her way.
+Samus lands her gunship on the surface of Zebes and explores the planet, traveling through the planet's caverns, finding upgrades such as missiles, bombs, energy tanks, the Morph Ball, Screw Attack, and Ice Beam, and uses these weapons to dispatch the alien creatures who get in her way.
 She comes across Kraid, an ally of the Space Pirates, and Ridley, the Space Pirates' commander, and defeats them both.
 Eventually, Samus kills the Metroids, and finds and destroys Mother Brain.
 A timed bomb goes off to destroy the lair and Samus is able to escape before it explodes.